 You can update at extended 7-10 year maintenance intervals or at any time.
 Dulux recommends AcraTex AcraShield.
 This is a high build (2-3 times normal paint), flexible coating which is applied like normal paint.

 How tough is the surface - what do we do if the surface is damaged?

 The surface is very resilient.
 AcraTex full acrylic systems have a "shock absorbing" effect compared to hard, brittle render, but can still be damaged.
 If it's a minor blemish (just to the surface layer), then this can be touched up with the same AcraShield outer skin layer that was applied at construction time.
 In residential projects, agree with your builder to leave a "maintenance pack" including a portion of the AcraShield topcoat used on the project.
 Blemishes can be touched up by "brush & sponge" method, diffusing the repair to blend in.
 If the damage goes through the coating (e.g. a corner is physically broken by impact), then this can be repaired, but may require more materials.
 Ultimately it may be more efficient to call a coating expert for advice.

 I have seen some mould on the surface, what should I do?

-Organic growth generally requires 2 elements: A nutrient (or food source) and moisture.
+Organic growth generally requires 2 elements: a nutrient (or food source) and moisture.
 The coating surface can't "grow mouldy".
-Where you see mould on a surface you need to look for the causes - generally dirt accumulating on the surface (containing contaminants or the "food source") and excess moisture usually leaks or poor drainage allow the moisture level to stay permanently high.
-Fix the causes first.
-There are various surface cleaning agents available to then treat the resultant mould.
+Where you see mould on a surface you'll need to look for the causes - generally dirt accumulating on the surface (containing contaminants or the "food source") and excess moisture usually leaks or poor drainage allow the moisture level to stay permanently high.
+Once you've fixed the causes, there are various surface cleaning agents available to then treat the resultant mould.
 Check the instruction carefully for safety and suitability on painted surfaces, then test a small area first to ensure no staining occurs.
 Most importantly, mould on any surface should not be left too long before treatment as staining can occur.